rmeschian/javascript-ecosystem-tutorials/README.md

 Courseware for javascript and related technologies.

+0. World Wide Web Technologies - An introduction to http, browsers, html and css.
 1. Javascript - Prototype-based programming language that is dynamic, loosely typed and has first-class functions.
 2. JQuery - Library for working with the DOM.
 3. RequireJS - JavaScript file and module loader.